ckevinhill/ckhill-blog/content/posts/operational-red-flags.md

 ![Repeating bidding strategy](/images/repeating-pattern-operations.png)

 > This is just a small sample of reporting from that day - there were many other identical graphs present which made this pattern even more obvious.
+Additionally the absolute values of the bids were different but the same pattern was present.

 What becomes pretty clear is that all of the keywords are following a simliar pattern.
 This strongly implies that some sort of heuristical approach is being applied at a higher level.
 It is very unlikely that this higher-level bidding strategy is maximally optimal for every keyword, meaning that there is opportunity to improve KPIs by applying a more granular (keyword-level) bidding strategy.
 Managing a bidding strategy at a keyword level across thousands of keywords would not be feasible via human operators - requiring the application of some sort of automated, algorithmic approach (i.e. Data Science!).